deriz13/sedja-clone-native/README.md

 - [ ] Shapes | line, arrow action (line width, color, duplicate, delete)
 - [ ] More | Find & Replace
 - [ ] More | Undo
-- [ ] PDF can save to server and can access by unique link
+- [x] PDF can save to server and can access by unique code
 - [x] PDF can add "sign container"
 - [x] PDF saved can add signature by click at "sign container"